Blaizzy/mlx-embeddings/docs/Manpage.md

   <br>Print this text before the installation summary of each successful build.

   *Default:* The "Beer Mug" emoji.

+- `HOMEBREW_INTERNET_ARCHIVE_KEY`
+  <br>Use this API key when accessing the Internet Archive S3 API, where bottles are stored.
+The format is access:secret.
+See https://archive.org/account/s3.php

 - `HOMEBREW_LIVECHECK_WATCHLIST`
   <br>Consult this file for the list of formulae to check by default when no formula argument is passed to `brew livecheck`.